 DOWN - Used to decrement the displayed value of parameters.

 UP - Used to increment the displayed value.

-\mathbf{EXIT} - Used to exit a function and to skip to the next function.
-Any changes to the displayed value are ignored.
+EXIT - Used to exit a function.
+Any changes made to the displayed value are ignored.
 Holding the EXIT button for approximately 0.5 seconds exits back to the main display.